Olympus E-M1 vs Panasonic G85

 - More heavily discounted: Has been available for much longer (launched in September 2013).

-Advantages of the Panasonic Lumix DMC-G85:
+Arguments in favor of the Panasonic Lumix DMC-G85:

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/30p).

-- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - Easier fill-in: Has a small integrated flash to brighten shadows of backlit subjects.